Nabil-Ahmed-Sheikh/neovotech_assessment/README.md

 ## Automated Testing

+Jest with Supertest has been used for testing

-- After installation run command "npm run test"
+- If the dependencies are installed run command "npm run test"

 ## Documentations

+Swagger was used for documentation

-Documentation can be found on http://localhost:3000/api-docs/ while the service is running
+Documentation can be found on http://localhost:3000/api-docs/ or can be navigated from home page while the service is running

 ## Screenshots

 ![scr1](https://user-images.githubusercontent.com/77497219/172482225-0c72ca74-72c7-4207-94bf-ad3c0965b1e1.PNG)
 ![scr2](https://user-images.githubusercontent.com/77497219/172482256-f2bb4ee3-77cb-406c-b5d6-c6249132ffba.PNG)